Webhooks

 How delivery works

 When an event occurs, Stile sends an HTTP POST with a signed JSON payload to every endpoint subscribed to that event type.
-Your endpoint acknowledges with a 2xx response; anything else (or a timeout) triggers the retry schedule.
+Your endpoint acknowledges with a 2xx response.
+A 429, 5xx, network failure, or timeout triggers the retry schedule; other 4xx responses are treated as permanent endpoint errors.

 Your endpoint must meet three requirements: